 “There are so many beautiful small birds, it’s hard to see them all.
 And with such dense vegetation, there is always a new opportunity to find them on the perfect perch.
 A nice branch with shallow vegetation, good lighting, and a distant background for a great bokeh.
 I love the challenge and opportunity to get a better shot, and it happens every day, just about everywhere we go.”

-For someone photographing in the rainforest for the first time, what’s one mistake to avoid—and one piece of advice you always give?
+For someone photographing in the rainforest for the first time, what advice can give?

 “Don’t sacrifice sharpness for low ISO.
 Under the canopies it gets pretty dark, and too often photographers will lower shutter speed to keep ISO low.
 With the advances in post processing software and in-camera options, high ISO is not as big of an issue as it used to be.
 So use appropriate shutter speeds for small non static birds, no less than 1/1,200 and ideally above 1/2500.
 Also, use the tripod more than you think you need to.
 Birds are likely to return to the perch in many situations, so be patient.
 That will help with lower shutter speeds.”